Men’s fragrances have come a long way since their ancient origins.

 A Scented History

 The world’s first recorded chemist was Tapputi, a perfume maker mentioned in a cuneiform tablet from the 2nd millennium BC in Mesopotamia.
-She distilled flowers, oil, and calamus with other aromatics like cyprus and myrrh, then added with water and filtered several times.
+She distilled flowers, oil, and calamus with other aromatics like cyprus and myrrh, added them to water, and then filtered the concoction several times.

 The oldest perfumery discovered to date was found on the island of Cyprus.
-During a 2004-5 excavation, an archaeological team unearthed evidence of a factory that existed 4,000 years ago.
+During an excavation that began in 2004, an archaeological team unearthed evidence of a factory that existed 4,000 years ago.
 Its gargantuan size indicates that perfume manufacturing had reached an industrial scale.

 Cologne Comes West

 The first European alcohol-based perfume was made in Hungary.
-According to legend, it was formulated at the command of a Queen of Hungary in the late 1400s and became known as “Hungary Water.”
+According to legend, it was formulated at the command of a Hungarian Queen in the late 1400s and became known as “Hungary Water.”

 Like many other arts, the art of perfumery prospered in Renaissance Italy.
 Rene the Florentine, Catherine de’ Medici’s personal perfumer, brought his knowledge of the craft to France in the 1600s and the country quickly became the European center of perfume manufacture.